dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 That's why we developed, for internal usage, an enhanced workflow.
 It consists of the steps described in this document:

-1. prepare your data as explained below.
+1. prepare your data as explained below
-2. startup a local DSP stack.
+2. start a local DSP stack
-Finally, use the `enhanced-xmlupload` command to preprocess the multimedia files locally, upload them to the server (local or remote), and create the resources of the XML file on the DSP server.
+3. use the `enhanced-xmlupload` command

+The enhanced xmlupload uses multithreading to preprocess the multimedia files with the local DSP stack and to upload the preprocessed files to the server (local or remote).
-This first step uses multithreading to speed up the process.
+Then, it creates the resources of the XML file on the DSP server.